 MAILING ADDRESS: 1120 SW 5th Ave, Room 1000, Portland, OR 97204

-Environmental Services is designing a project in NW Thurman Street to reconstruct more than 3,000 feet of public sewer pipes.
-The project will also construct new manholes, storm drains, and service laterals that connect private properties to the public sewer.
-These improvements will increase the capacity of the 100-year-old infrastructure to accommodate future growth in the area and relieve basement sewer backups at 31 properties.
+Environmental Services is designing a project in Willamette Heights to reconstruct about 4,800 feet of public sewer pipes.
+The project will also construct, repair, or replace 34 manholes, 17 storm drain inlets, and 96 service laterals that connect private properties to the public sewer.
+These improvements will relieve basement sewer backups at 31 properties and increase the capacity of the 100-year-old sewer system to handle combined sewage and stormwater.

-Project design will continue into the spring of 2019.
-Construction is anticipated to begin in the summer of 2019 and take about a year to complete.
+Project design will continue into the spring of 2019, followed by the contractor selection process.
+Construction is anticipated to begin in the fall of 2019 and take a year to complete.

 If you would like more information about the project or have questions and concerns you’d like to discuss, please call or email: